-- What does quality of life mean to you? - When you think about the last phase in life, what's most important to you? - How do you feel about being dependent on machines to stay alive? - Would you choose to refuse treatments that seem to prolong the dying process?
+- How do you feel about being dependent on machines to stay alive? - Would you choose to refuse treatments that seem to prolong the dying process?

-The answers to these questions are not easy, but talking about them with others will help you and them to understand your preferences.
+The answers to these questions are not easy, but talking about them with others will help you and are not easy, but talking about them with others will help you and them to understand your preferences.
 It may also be easier on your family later if they believe they are following your wishes.